test-IO/testio-guides/src/pages/docs/jira_server/reject_bug.md

 ---
-title: "Bug Triage: Reject a Test IO Bug"
+title: Reject Test IO Bug
 description: Learn how to reject a Test IO bug.
 ---